nawforce/apex-assist/npm/README.md

 # Apex Assist

-Apex Assists is a developer productivity extension that provides immediate validation of Apex source code without the need to wait for files to be deployed to an org.
+Apex Assist is a developer productivity extension that provides immediate validation of Apex source code without the need to wait for files to be deployed to an org.
 You can use it in addition to the Salesforce Apex extension or as an alternative.